Deep-Symmetry/dysentery/README.md

 eventually track waveform images).
 This is the current area of active research.

+#### Sync control and tempo mastery

+In the summer of 2018 I dug into implementing more of the protocol, so that the virtual CDJ could send its own status updates and beat packets, become tempo master and control the tempo and beat grid, as well as telling other devices to turn sync on or off, or become tempo master.
+Also figured out how to respond correctly when the nexus mixer told the virtual CDJ to do those things.

 ### Why Dysentery?

 The name of this project is a reference to one of the infamous hazards faced in